Calculating Heat Loss: A Step-by-Step Guide

 Thermal bridging

 Another key factor to consider is thermal bridging, which occurs when a part of the building envelope conducts more heat than surrounding areas.
+This phenomenon can work against your efforts to promote heat retention, as the conductive components create a pathway for heat to escape.

 The final heat loss formula, considering all these factors, is: